finos/perspective/docs/md/js.md

 ### Deleting a `table()` or `view()`

 Unlike standard JavaScript objects, Perspective objects such as `table()` and `view()` store their associated data in the WebAssembly heap.
-Due of this, and the current lack of a hook into the JavaScript runtime's garbage collector from WebAssembly, the memory allocated to these Perspective objects does not automatically get cleaned up when the object falls out of scope.
+Because of this, as well as the current lack of a hook into the JavaScript runtime's garbage collector from WebAssembly, the memory allocated to these Perspective objects does not automatically get cleaned up when the object falls out of scope.